What is Competitive Benchmarking? Best Practices

 04 Social media reach

-Calculating social media reach will give you an overview of how popular your brand is against the competitors.
+Social media metrics like reach will give you an overview of your social media campaigns fare against the competitors.
 There are many tools that will help you to calculate this metric, so don’t worry – you don’t have to do it manually.
 Scroll down to see some of the most popular competitive benchmarking tools.

 By analyzing your (and your competitors’) reach on social media you can also evaluate which types of posts perform the best for your brand and in your niche.